oopsmails/general-info/macOS-iOS/macOS-tips.md

 Command-Shift-3: whole screen
 Command-Shift-4: area

+## How to Fix NET::ERR_CERT_DATE_INVALID Error in Google Chrome?

+Time Zone and Date, Time not set properly!

 ## The Quickest Way to Show/Hide Hidden Files
 Since the release of macOS Sierra, when in Finder, it is now possible to use the shortcut: